 The number of admissions from ophthalmia rapidly decreased during the winter months of 1861, but rose again during the summer months of August and September.
 There were 33 admissions, 11 of which were relapses of the former year.
 During September 1861, an epidemic of ophthalmia occurred among the children of the soldier's families located in huts at one end of the outworks and spread rapidly in the families.

-The following were buried at Rock Gate Cemetery in 1861 unless stated otherwise:
+The following were buried in Rock Gate Cemetery in 1861:

 In 1862, the regiment had an average strength of 853 men, 757 hospital admissions (887 admissions per 1000 of mean strength) with 7 deaths in hospital and 1 among the invalids (9.38 deaths per 1000 of mean strength).
 Of the corps which served during the whole year in Malta, the sickness was greatest in the 1st/22nd Regiment.